 What is Atmospheric Pressure?

+Or what is barometric pressure?
 Atmospheric pressure is also called barometric pressure because barometers are used to measure it.
 Atmospheric pressure, barometric pressure, and air pressure all refer to the same thing: the weight of the atmosphere at any location, generated by the downward force of gravity.
 Pressure decreases with increasing elevation because there is less air above you.

-How Is It Measured?
+How Is Air Pressure Measured?

-Electronic pressure sensors used in AcuRite products and most home weather stations measure pressure changes through device that includes a quartz membrane secured over an evacuated chamber.
+Electronic pressure sensors used in AcuRite products and most home weather stations measure pressure changes through a device that includes a quartz membrane secured over an evacuated chamber.
 As this flexes with changes in pressure, it measures the strain due to an applied force over an area.
-The output of voltage fluctuations are then converted to digital to be used on home weather displays or your online apps and weather dashboards.
+The output of voltage fluctuations are then converted to digital readings to be used on home weather displays or your online apps and weather dashboards.

-One pressure measurement alone own does help meteorologists understand the weather, but if we have multiple readings of increasing or decreasing pressure values, then we can have some idea of the forecast.
+One pressure measurement alone doesn't help meteorologists understand the weather, but if we have multiple readings of increasing or decreasing pressure values, then we can have some idea of the forecast.
 Increasing pressure tells us higher pressure is coming and skies will clear up, while decreasing pressure signals a low pressure system is on its way bringing clouds and possibly rain.